concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 1. Enable Remote Automation in the Develop menu.
 This is toggled via Develop > Allow Remote Automation in the menu bar.

-1. Authorize safaridriver to launch the WebDriver service which hosts the local web server.
-To permit this, run /usr/bin/safaridriver once manually and complete the authentication prompt if it is shown.
+1. The documentation states that you will also need to "authorize safaridriver to launch the WebDriver service which hosts the local web server.
+To permit this, run `/usr/bin/safaridriver --enable` once and complete the authentication prompt if it is shown.".
+However it appears to run just fine without this step.

+When using Selenium WebDriver, Safari opens a window that does not get closed when the tests complete.

 #### Configuration